-Renew our organisational and technological platforms to create a simplified, more efficient and effective organisation into everyday operations, embracing our commitment to Zero Harm
+Renew our organisational and technological platforms to create a simplified, more efficient and effective organisation

-• Redesign our organisation to simplify our operations to create an organisational design reflecting a standalone malting Company.

-- Embrace process changes to improve capabilities by implementing simplified and standard processes, skills and systems. - Strengthen operational management by harnessing our network of production facilities and warehouse and distribution centres as one global network to deliver better outcomes for customers.
+- Redesign our organisation to simplify our operations to create an organisational design reflecting a standalone malting Company. - Embrace process changes to improve capabilities by implementing simplified and standard processes, skills and systems. - Strengthen operational management by harnessing our network of production facilities and warehouse and distribution centres as one global network to deliver better outcomes for customers.